Skilled Work Regional (Provisional) visa (subclass 491)

 Pathways for NSW 491 nomination

-- In your nominated (or closely related) occupation; and
+In your nominated (or closely related) occupation (Skills Assessment);

-- Paid a minimum of the TSMIT/CSIT salary rate from your qualifying employer in your nominated (or closely related) occupation at the time of applying.
+You must also be paid the equivalent of the Temporary Skilled Migration Income Threshold (TSMIT) or Core Skills Income Threshold (CSIT) salary rate from your qualifying employer in your nominated (or closely related) occupation at the time of applying.

 The following types of work premises are not considered acceptable: